Tuesday, March 1, 2022 · 16 min read

 Both used the voltage of all three phases for the frequency measurement.
 Five-step changes in each direction between 50.000 and 49.000 Hz were made.
 The time constant - the time from the initiation of the step-change until the measured frequency has reached 63% of the setpoint delta - was evaluated, see one example in Figure 9.
 The faster of transducers had a time constant of 45±4 milliseconds and the standard version had a time constant of 86±3 milliseconds.

 The speed of the first device does come at a cost.
 The accuracy of the standard version was 6 mHz with a signal-to-noise ratio (SNR) of 82 dB whereas the accuracy of the faster version was 10 mHz with an SNR of 75 dB.
-Higher speed results in lower accuracy and lower SNR although in both cases the results are acceptable and according to the requirements of the TSO.
+Higher speed results in lower accuracy and lowers SNR although in both cases the results are acceptable and according to the requirements of the TSO.

 Noteworthy is that most of the accuracy errors were of systematic character, with a constant shift towards “measured lower than actual”.
-One possible explanation was that the frequency transducers required quite a long time to reach thermal steady state, and until thermal steady state was reached the signal slowly drifted corresponding to about 5 mHz between cold and warm.
+One possible explanation was that the frequency transducers required quite a long time to reach the thermal steady state, and until the thermal steady state was reached the signal slowly drifted corresponding to about 5 mHz between cold and warm.
 Improvement potential for the equipment supplier!

-The transducer tests revealed a larger measurement error than what was specified in the calibration protocols from the supplier indicating that it might be so that the supplier calibration of the devices was done before thermal steady-state was reached.
+The transducer tests revealed a larger measurement error than what was specified in the calibration protocols from the supplier indicating that it might be so that the supplier calibration of the devices was done before the thermal steady-state was reached.

 One conclusion is that there are good reasons to make extended tests of critical components in-house!
 Even when working within quality standard systems such as ISO 9001.
-Measurements and in-house validation lead to increased understanding of the functionality of any electronic device and such testing may reveal flaws that have gone unnoticed even by the component supplier!
+Measurements and in-house validation lead to an increased understanding of the functionality of any electronic device and such testing may reveal flaws that have gone unnoticed even by the component supplier!